-When we grade your homework, we look for simplicity, clarity, elegance, and documentation.
-Here's a rough weighting of the various factors that go into the grade of each program:
+When I grade your homework, I look for simplicity, clarity, elegance, and documentation.
+Here's a rough weighting of the various factors that go into the grade of each programming assignment:

-Correctness 60%
+Correctness)%

-Commenting, ease of reading 20%
+Commenting, ease of reading)%

-Clean, readable output 10%
+Clean, readable output 10)%

-Documentation (README, man page, etc.) 10%
+Documentation (README, man page, etc.))%

-If a program does not compile (or assemble), the maximum you can get is 30% of the value of the program.
-So check your programs before you submit them!
+If a program does not compile (or assemble), the most you can get is 30% of the value of the program (20% for commenting and ease of reading, and 10% for documentation).
+So check your programs before you submit them.